 - White boards (You must supply your own white board markers and eraser.)

 - Flat screen with laptop hook-up.
-Individuals who want to use their laptop with the flat screen MUST SCHEDULE an A/V appointment at least two weeks before their meeting date by emailing firstname.lastname@example.org.
+Individuals who want to use their laptop with the flat screen MUST SCHEDULE an A/V appointment at least two weeks before their meeting date by calling the library at 860-347-2520.

-The Hubbard Room is primarily for large events and meetings.
+The Hubbard Room is primarily for large events and meetings (over 20 attendees).

 Reservations can be requested up to 60 days in advance by filling our our online application.
 The library will respond within three business days.

 Please note: Russell Library staff are not available to run equipment or assist with non-library events.
 Set-up of the room is the responsibility of each group.
 Please arrive early to set up the number of tables and chairs you will require.

 Each group using the room must assign a contact person (age 18 or older) who will be in attendance and responsible for proper use of the room, including: